jhspetersson/fselect/docs/usage.md

 But if you'll put one more `select` behind occasionally, that's not a problem.

 Next you put columns you are interested in.
 It could be file name or path, size, modification date, etc.
 See full list of possible columns.
+You can add columns with arbitrary text (put in quotes if it contains spaces).

 Where to search?
 Specify with `from` keyword.
 You can list one or more directories separated with comma.
 If you leave the `from`, then current directory will be processed.